-Leafing through old photos in the archives, I often find it difficult to identify their places and dates — not to mention their many anonymous faces.
+Leafing through old photos in the archives of the Stuart A. Rose Manuscript, Archives, and Rare Book Library at Emory, I often find it difficult to identify their places and dates — not to mention their many anonymous faces.
 Occasionally the photo backs will have that information, but most of the time there is nothing.
 And sometimes what I do find on the back of a photo creates more puzzles than it solves.

 Take this photo, for instance.